mrrfid/fluidefi/README.md

 ### INTRODUCTION
-The FLUIDEFI℠ platform provides near real-time <sup><a name="footnote1">1</a></sup> analytics, portfolio management, and alerting for thousands of decentralized financial (DeFi) digital assets.
+The FLUIDEFI® platform provides near real-time <sup><a name="footnote1">1</a></sup> analytics, portfolio management, and alerting for thousands of decentralized financial (DeFi) digital assets.
 FLUIDEFI's analytics are calculated using the transaction logs on the Ethereum blockchain.

 The FLUIDEFI RESTful API allows developers to:
 - obtain detailed, accurate analytics of digital asset to identify investment opportunities across multiple platforms;